gravitational/teleport/e/rfd/0006e-access-lists.md

 traits: { my-role/app: salesForce }
 ```

-However, I would recommend we go for the former for simplicit of
+However, I would recommend we go for the former for simplicity of
 implementation.

 ### Audit notifier